-The October 2019 batch at Lunuganga Estate by Geoffrey Bawa Participants get to understand the journey of Tropical Modernism how it originated, the influences, and how Bawa made it his own.
+The October 2019 batch at Lunuganga Estate by Geoffrey Bawa

+Participants get to understand the journey of Tropical Modernism - how it originated, the influences, and how Bawa made it his own.
 Participants also get to understand how sustainability is approached in the projects visited, and the solutions devised.

+66

+RELEVANT

+PROJECTS,

+INTERNSHIP

+OPPORTUNITIES,

+UNDERSTANDING

-RELEVANT PROJECTS, INTERNSHIP OPPORTUNITIES, UNDERSTANDING OF TROPICAL MODERNISM
+OF TROPICAL

+MODERNISM

 From a learning perspective, participants get to understand how their domain of interest approaches sustainability, and how they can work towards Sustainable Development Goals in their projects.
 At the end of the Experience, participants will have an improved practical understanding of what they study in college and learn how to implement these strategies into their own project, enhancing their portfolios.
 Post the trip, their work may be published and exhibited with collaborating organisations and media outlets.
 Participants also get internship opportunities from our partners.
 EXPERIENCE OVERVIEW Day 1 Arrival in Colombo, Sri Lanka.
-Travel to Dambulla.

-Orientation on the structure of the tour visits and project.
+Travel to Dambulla Orientation on the structure of the tour visits and project.
 Finalisation of teams, and the participants' individual roles and responsibilities within the team will be defined.
 Day 2 Topic of discussion: Identity of traditional Sri Lankan architecture, influence of art, history of Sri Lanka and its ancient irrigation systems.
-Places visited: Anuradhapura ruins, walking tour, Anuradhapura Pilgrim's Rest House, Kaludiya Pokuna.
-Day 3 Topic of discussion: Vernacular architecture. makings of tropical architecture - some of the common features and its response to climate.
-Places visited: Heritance Kandalama Hotel (Architecture of Geoffery Bawa), Menikdena Archaeological Reserve and Arboretum.
-Golden Temple of Dambulla.
-Day 4 Topic of discussion: Sustainability strategies.
+Places visited: Anuradhapura ruins, walking tour, Kaludiya Pokuna.
+Day 3 Topic of discussion: Vernacular architecture, makings of tropical architecture - some of the common features and its response to climate.
+Places visited: Heritance Kandalama Hotel (Architecture of Geoffrey Bawa), Menikdena Archaeological Reserve and Arboretum.
+Day 4 Topic of discussion: Achieving functionality and aesthetics while employing passive planning techniques and building with local and salvaged materials, sustainability strategies.
+Places visited: Cinnamon Bey Hotel.

+Day 5 Topic of discussion: Importance of spatial planning as a tool to maximise appeal and minimise resources consumed. building with local materials and local construction techniques.
+Places visited: Jetwing Lighthouse, Galle Fort Area.

+Day 6

+Topic of discussion: Achieving functionality and aesthetics while employing passive planning techniques and building with local and salvaged materials. sustainability strategies, landscape planning.

 Places visited: Lunuganga Estate.

-Day 5 Topic of discussion: Importance of spatial planning as a tool to maximise appeal and minimise resources consumed. building with local materials and local construction techniques.
-Places visited: Jetwing Lighthouse, Fort Printers, Galle Fort Hotel.
-Day 6 Topicofdiscussion:achievingfunctionalityandaestheticswhileemployingpassiveplanningtechniquesandbuildingwithsalvagedmaterials.
-Places visited: Villa Bentota, Avani Bentota, Cinnamon Bey.
-Day 7 Topic of discussion: Architecture beyond the structure - as a socio-cultural tool as seen in The Parliament and Seema Malaka, preserving cultural identities.
-Places visited: The Parliament (outside visit), Independence memorial, Seema Malaka Pavilion, No. 11, Bagatalle Road.
+Day 7 Topic of discussion: Architecture beyond the structure - as a socio-cultural tool as seen in Seema Malaka, preserving cultural identities.
+Places visited: Seema Malaka Pavilion, No. 11, Bagatalle Road, Studio Visit.
 Day 8 Topic of discussion: The scope of Tropical Modernist design in urban typologies, presentation and review of the project.
-Places visited: Paradise Road Gallery Cafe, De Saram House, Dutch Hospital, walking tour in Colombo.
+Places visited: Barefoot Gallery Cafe, De Saram House, Dutch Hospital, Galle Green Face.
 Day 9 Free Day Culmination of the tour, brief on submission of Capstone project.
 Departure to India or home country.